rsese/rsese.github.com/_posts/2013-03-09-getting-up-in-the-github.md

 ![](http://f.cl.ly/items/180e471f3Z0e193N0C34/new-repository-created.png)

-Now that we know the URLs, we can choose one to add a [remote](http://gitref.org/remotes/#remote) that points to our GitHub repository.
-We'll use the SSH URL in this case (you'll need to have [setup your SSH Keys](https://help.github.com/articles/generating-ssh-keys) to use this URL):
+Now that we know the repository URLs, we can choose one to add a remote that points to our GitHub repository.
+We'll use the SSH URL in this example (you'll need to have [setup your SSH Keys](https://help.github.com/articles/generating-ssh-keys) to use this URL):